Originally published by Dave Hartmann on his blog, “Davestories.” This first appeared in The Havok Journal on January 15, 2019.

 In the years since transitioning from soldier to veteran, I’ve learned that many other vets share a love for the outdoors.
 Many, like me, had a long tradition of outdoor life before they went to war.
 But a growing number are learning to love the outdoors after their return.

 War means something different to every single veteran.
 No two stories are the same.
 Some never left the wire but watched helplessly as their family back home disintegrated.
 Some watched their buddies bleed out waiting for a medevac.
 Far too many came home traumatically disabled.
-Each of us miss that person who we were before war.
-And returning to some traditions that span our pre-war and post-war self help keep life balanced.
+Each of us misses that person who we were before war.
+And returning to some traditions that span our pre-war and post-war self-help keep life balanced.

 Another way to “put things behind you” is to fill your new life with intense, amazing experiences.
 These will help to populate your personal timeline past that noisy yearlong crackling buzz of intense highs, lows, and lowests that changed you into today’s you.
 For many of us, that self of today carries scars or missing parts that changed our lifestyle forever.
 For all of us, it changed what goes on between our ears forever.